Posted on:

 Step 7: Find and select your audio file

-Step 9: An audio icon will appear on your slide - drag and resize/reposition it as needed
+Step 9: An audio icon appears on your slide; drag and resize it as needed

 How to Make Audio Play Automatically

-Step 1: Click on the audio icon on your slide
+Step 1: Click the audio icon on your slide

 How to Add Music to Google Slides